Niemi Janne

 ² when drilling at an angle, see the environmental guide

-If the construction of a geothermal system also requires a permit other than the Land Use and Building Act, information about the documents needed to apply for them can be obtained from the authority granting the permit in question.
+If the construction of a geothermal heating system also requires a permit other than that required by the Construction Act, information about the documents required for applying for them can be obtained from the authority granting the permit in question.

-• The operational permit decision regarding the construction of the geothermal system includes a condition for the completion of the final inspection.
+The construction permit decision for the construction of a geothermal heating system includes a condition for completing a final inspection.
 Order a final inspection from the building control authority during the validity period of the permit.
-The procedure permit is valid for three years after it becomes law.
+The construction permit is valid for five years after it becomes legally effective.

 At the latest at the final inspection, submit the implementation report of the energy well or underground pipeline to the building control authority, which must contain at least the following information: